 - C. Tests and quizzes must be taken as scheduled.
 Tests and quizzes missed must be made up within one week.
 The highest grade that can be received on a make-up test or quiz is 80%.
 For re-occurrence an additional 10 points per occurrence will be deducted.
-The student must notify the instructor, and submit a written statement and supporting documentation (such as a note from a physician) explaining the reason for the absence within one week of absence.
+The student must notify the instructor and submit a written statement and supporting documentation (such as a note from a physician) explaining the reason for the absence within one week of absence.
 The student may be given a different version of the test or quiz other than the one administered to the class, but at the same level of difficulty. - D. Standardized Nationally Normed Tests will be administered throughout the Nursing Curriculum.
 Students are required to purchase the Kaplan Nursing Product prior to the start of each Nursing course: NUR 101, 102, 201, and 202.
 This product is only available in the College Bookstore.
 The cost of this product, course textbooks and supplies are listed on the College Bookstore website.
-The proof of purchase for the Kaplan Program must be presented to the lead instructor or Nursing Office by the end of the first week of classes each semester. - E. Students are required to purchase access to the i-Human Patients virtual simulation program prior to the start of classes.
-This program will be used to supplement clinical experiences while clinical placements are limited.
+The proof of purchase for the Kaplan Program must be presented to the lead instructor or Nursing Office by the end of the first week of classes each semester.

+E. Students are required to purchase access to the Docucare electronic medical record program prior to the start of classes in Nursing 2, 3 and 4.
+This program will be used for practice in documentation for skills, Simulation and clinical.